← More articles in Cold Email

 Here's a structure that works:

 Opening line: Reference something specific about the prospect or their company.
-This proves you did your assignments.
+This proves you did your homework.

 Problem statement: Briefly mention a challenge they're likely facing.
 Don't assume, just acknowledge.